LPBeaulieu/Book-Generator-PrintABook/README.md

 - [Acknowledgments](#acknowledgments)

 ## ⛓️ Dependencies / Limitations <a name = "limitations"></a>
-- This Python code automatically parses the TXT file of a book from the Project Gutenberg collection in order to remove certain elements, such as the table of contents and formats it such as to be readily printable on 8 1/2" by 11" paper in brochure duplex mode.
+- This Python code automatically parses the TXT file of a book from the Project Gutenberg collection in order to remove certain elements, such as the table of contents, and formats it such as to be readily printable on 8 1/2" by 11" paper in brochure duplex mode.
 Please make sure to <b>read the Project Gutenberg license</b> before printing or distributing printed copies of the books: https://www.gutenberg.org/policy/license.html.
 - The code follows a certain set of rules in order to format the TXT files, which are only applicable to novels with conventional chapter headings such as "Chapter 1. / Chapter I. / Chapter One. / 1. / I. / One." (with or without the periods).
 You should therefore <b>inspect the RTF file to ensure that it was formatted adequately before printing</b>.
 Many formatting elements aren't dealt with, such as footnotes, so it's up to you to make the necessary adjustments to the generated RTF document.
 However, the code does a good job of taking care of most of the nitty-gritty details for you.
-- The code for the cover image generation was optimized on books having <b>at least 100 pages</b>, so you could combine a few shorter books by the same author if you like.
+- The code for cover image generation was optimized on books having <b>at least 100 pages</b>, so you could combine a few shorter books by the same author if you like.
 - The Python code automatically removes any instances of three or more spaces within the TXT file.
 If certain paragraphs were <b>centered</b> through the inclusion of spaces, that <b>formatting will be lost</b> in the RTF file.
 However, the code automatically adds tabs at the start of every new paragraph, so the overall text should look nice.